Call us on – 0800 0443 730

 STEP SEVEN – SPECIAL REASONS

 Special reasons can avoid a driving ban where no legal defence is available.
-In some cases even a criminal record may be avoided and your legal fees reimbursed.
+In some cases even a criminal record may be avoided and your legal fees reimbursed where the court agrees to an absolute discharge.
 Here are some examples

 Emergencies

-You may have believed at the time of driving you had no choice but to do so despite having consumed alcohol.
+You may have believed at the time of driving you had no choice but to drive despite having consumed alcohol.
 Where this happens you may be able to argue “special reasons” as a way of avoiding a driving ban.
 The typical cases involve some kind of emergency.
-Cases have been upheld for medical reasons e.g. getting someone urgent medical treatment, to avoid threat of personal safety or that of others, and where people have driven due to concern for missing children.
+Cases have been upheld for medical reasons e.g. getting someone urgent medical treatment, to avoid threat of personal safety or that of others, and where clients have driven due to concern for missing children.

 Short distance driven

-The Courts can waive a driving ban where you have driven a short distance so that no real risk was posed to the public.
+The Courts can find special reasons to avoid a driving ban where you have driven a short distance so that there was no significant risk to other road users.

 Spiked/ laced drinks

-If you drank more than what you thought you were drinking, or the drink was a different type to what you thought, or someone added drink to your glass without your knowledge, we can obtain a report from our scientists to work out if the additional alcohol took you over the legal limit.
+If you drank more alcohol than what you thought you were drinking, or the drink was a different type of alcohol to what you thought, or someone added alcoholic beverage to your glass without your knowledge, we can obtain a report from our scientists to calculate if the additional alcohol took you over the legal limit.
 Where this is confirmed we may argue special reasons against a ban on your behalf.

 Medication/ medical conditions and interfering substances

-Some medical conditions and medications influence the rate by which alcohol is eliminated by the body.
+Other medical conditions and medications may influence the rate by which alcohol is eliminated by the body.
 This can mean that your alcohol reading at the police station is not an accurate reflection of the amount of alcohol consumed.
+Medical conditions may amount to special reasons if the prosecution accept a guilty plea to driving under the influence (section 4 drink driving offence).

 Likewise inhaling fumes or coming into contact with certain substances such as liquids, sprays or inhalers can result in an unreliable reading on the breath test device.